ehart004/ehart004.github.io/_pages/about.md

   - /about.html
 ---

-Eric is a senior quant researcher working at the intersection of blockchain and AI.
+Eric is a senior quant researcher and developer working at the intersection of blockchain and AI.
 Currently, he leads a quant R&D team focused on cutting edge algo-trading strategies in DeFi.
-Previously, he worked as a data scientist in various sectors from hedge funds to neuroscience, and has more than 16 years of experience in data analytics and machine learning.
+Previously, he worked as a data scientist in various sectors from hedge funds to neuroscience, and has more than 17 years of experience in data analytics and machine learning.
 He has a broad technical background that ranges from finance and economics to neuroscience and psychology; the common thread– a passion for modeling complex systems.
 Simply, he is a "specialized generalist."
 Eric holds a PhD in systems and computational neuroscience, a MS in applied neuroscience, and a BS in quantitative finance.

 ## Interests